ONLY THE RAINBOW CAN DUPLICATE ITS BRILLIANCE!

 A dramatic color experience

 The audiences had seen Technicolor before, but not like this.
-The filmmakers were not afraid of enhancing every color of the lavish costumes and production design to the nth degree.
-It’s almost a dramatic experience in itself, but Curtiz has packed the film with several memorable experiences, such as the scenes where Robin crashes Prince John’s party with that deer; where he splits a competitor’s arrow in an archery contest; and the final swordplay between Robin and Sir Guy.
+The filmmakers enhanced each color of the lavish costumes and production design to the nth degree.
+That’s almost a dramatic experience in itself, but Curtiz has packed the film with several memorable experiences, such as the scenes where Robin crashes Prince John’s party with that deer; where he splits a competitor’s arrow in an archery contest; and the final swordplay between Robin and Sir Guy.

 Another defining part of the film is the Oscar-winning score, written by Erich Wolfgang Korngold who also provided the music for Captain Blood.
 It’s a rich, rousing piece of orchestral work that became an inspiration for future adventure films – and John Williams, which shouldn’t be a surprise to his fans.

 Modern audiences might find it hard to overcome certain aspects of the film.
-The Mel Brooks comedy Robin Hood: Men in Tights (1993) didn’t have to do much to turn the silliness downright ridiculous.
+The Mel Brooks comedy Robin Hood: Men in Tights (1993) didn’t have to do much to turn the silliness into sheer ridicule.
 Yes, these are men in tights who look more like merry ballet stars than hardened rebel warriors.
 But I have to agree with Roger Ebert who wrote in his review that the film symbolizes an irresistible Hollywood innocence that is now lost.

 The Adventures of Robin Hood 1938-U.S. 102 min.
 Color.
 Produced by Hal B. Wallis.
 Directed by Michael Curtiz, William Keighley.
 Screenplay: Norman Reilly Raine, Seton I. Miller.
 Cinematography: Sol Polito, Tony Gaudio.
 Music: Erich Wolfgang Korngold.
 Editing: Ralph Dawson.
 Art Direction: Carl Jules Weyl.
 Cast: Errol Flynn (Robin of Locksley), Olivia de Havilland (Maid Marian), Basil Rathbone (Sir Guy of Gisbourne), Claude Rains (Prince John), Patric Knowles, Eugene Pallette… Alan Hale, Una O’Connor.